top of page

 HOMELESS POINT-IN-TIME COUNT

-HUD requires each Continuum of Care (CoC) to conduct a biennial census of sheltered and unsheltered people experiencing homelessness, known as the “Point-in-Time” (PIT) Count.
+The Department of Housing and Urban Development (HUD) requires each Continuum of Care (CoC) to conduct a “Point-in-Time” (PIT) Count.
 The PIT Count is conducted on a single day/night during the last ten days of January.

 bottom of page